percona/psmysql-docs/docs/jemalloc-profiling.md

 ## PERFORMANCE_SCHEMA tables

-In 8.0.25.14, the following tables are implemented to retrieve memory allocation statistics for a running instance or return the cumulative number of allocations requested or allocations returned for a running instance.
+The following tables are implemented to retrieve memory allocation statistics for a running instance or return the cumulative number of allocations requested or allocations returned for a running instance.

 More information about the stats that are returned can be found in [jemalloc](https://jemalloc.net/jemalloc.3.html).